Rafael Aguilar Talamantes

-Rafael Aguilar Talamantes (October 24, 1939 in Santa Rosalía, Baja California Sur - July 17, 2016 in Ciudad de México, México) was a Mexican politician.
+Rafael Aguilar Talamantes (October 24, 1939 - July 17, 2016) was a Mexican politician.
 Founder of the Socialist Workers Party and, later, the Cardenista Front Party of National Reconstruction, for which he ran in the federal elections of 1994 as a candidate for president.

 Early life and career

-Talamantes graduated from the National School of Economics at the National Autonomous University of Mexico (UNAM) in 1962 where he attended from 1958.
+Born in Santa Rosalía, Baja California Sur, Talamantes graduated from the National School of Economics at the National Autonomous University of Mexico (UNAM) in 1962 where he attended from 1958.
 He returned to UNAM in 1971 to the National School of Law where he attended until 1976, leaving without completing his degree.
 Originally a member of the Mexican Communist Party, he became a political prisoner in 1966 apprehended in the Universidad Michoacana de San Nicolás de Hidalgo on October 8 of that year.
 Talamantes was imprisoned on charges of property damage to the nation.

 CNAO foundation

 In 1970, Talamantes was released from prison due to the law of social dissolution being repealed by then president Gustavo Díaz Ordaz, many other student protesters were among those released.
 Aguilar soon after left the Mexican Communist Party, claiming the party had done nothing to get him out of prison.
 Talamantes along with other prominent members of the student movement, as well as members of the Marxist leftist movement, the Movement of National Liberation (Movimiento de Liberación National) (MLN), formed the Comité Nacional de Auscultación y Organización (CNAO) in 1971.
 The organization however suffered a split between those that wanted to adopt Marxism–Leninism ideology and those that wanted to adopt a party language more in line with what they felt was the voice of the Mexican people.
 Demetrio Vallejo and Heberto Castillo split to form the Mexican Workers' Party (PMT), Rafael Aguilar Talamantes, along with Graco Ramírez, formed the Workers' Socialist Party (PST).